For more before-and-after photos of the construction from various angles, see the

 Nov.
 1, 2007 - The view of 7th and L similar to the above rendering, just as demolition began on the old Capper Seniors building.

 - Vertical construction began in late summer on the site.
-Because the project's footprint sits on a hill along its length, the east end (close to the camera) is two levels underground, while the west end is at ground level. (compare to 9/28/14
+Because the project's footprint sits on a hill along its length, the east end (far from the camera) is two levels underground, while the west end is at ground level.

 March 2007 - Another view, from M Street at its intersection with Hull.